C2SP/wycheproof/doc/rsa.md

 frequently leak information about the decrypted plaintext in form of error messages.
 The content of the error messages are extremely helpful to potential attackers.
 Bardou et al. [[BFKLSST12]](bib.md#bfklsst12) analyze the difficult of attacks based on different types of information leakage.
+The paper shows that even small information leakages can have a big impact on the required number of chosen messages.
 Smart even describes an attack that only needs about 40 chosen ciphertexts [[Smart10]](bib.md#smart10), though in this case the encryption did not use PKCS #1 padding.
 NIST disallows the use of RSA PKCS #1 v1.5 for key-agreement and key-transport after 2023 [[NIST-SP800-131A]](bib.md#nist-sp800-131a).
+The use of PKCS #1 v1.5 is by itself considered to be a vulnerability (e.g., CVE-2021-41096)

 **Bugs**